 Comparable Conductivity to ITO

 A growth approach for synthesizing lanthanum (La) doped barium tin oxide (BSO) shows high room-temperature conductivity and mobility.
-The synthesis method, called radical-based hybrid molecular beam epitaxy, uses a chemical precursor for tin as a substitute for the solid tin source in a hybrid molecular beam epitaxy approach.
+The synthesis method, called radical-based hybrid chemical beam approach, uses a chemical precursor for tin as a substitute for the solid tin source in a hybrid molecular beam epitaxy approach.
 The method produces highly transparent, highly reproducible and commercially scalable transparent conductive oxide (TCO) thin films.
 The room temperature conductivity of these transparent and conductive films is comparable to the best reported values in indium-doped tin oxide (ITO), the industry standard TCO.

 Highly Transparent, Highly Reproducible, Commercially Scalable